The FUS Sixth Form Community

 All of our Sixth Form students are encouraged to become active members of the school community.
 This takes many forms and includes:

-Becoming members of the Sixth Form Student Voice
+• Becoming members of the Sixth Form Student Leadership

 Enrichment Programme

 Participation in these activities helps develop confidence and skills such as communication, responsibility and leadership.
-We offer options such as work experience, a short online course (MOOCS), sports leadership qualifications and the Extended Project Qualification (EPQ).
+We also offer options such as short online courses (MOOCS the Extended Project Qualification (EPQ).

 Transition to Sixth Form

-During the application and enrollment process, you will be encouraged and given great advice and guidance to ensure you are making the right choices.
-The enrollment and induction process is designed to ensure you have a smooth transition and a successful introduction to Sixth Form life.
+During the application and enrolment process, you will be encouraged and given great advice and guidance to ensure you are making the right choices.
+The enrolment and induction process is designed to ensure you have a smooth transition and a successful introduction to sixth form life.

 EPQ

-We offer the Extended Project Qualification within the Sixth Form; this additional qualification provides students with the opportunity to show university tutors and employers that students have more than just the standard qualifications to offer.
+We offer the Extended Project Qualification within the Sixth Form to eligible students.
+This additional qualification provides students with the opportunity to show university tutors and employers that students have more than just the standard qualifications to offer.
 The EPQ requires students to select an area of interest, then plan research, conduct a project and then present the findings to an audience of non-specialists.
 It is an ideal way to develop skills and get ‘university ready’.

 A range of staff mentors work with students and guide them through the process to ensure they can make the most out of the opportunity.